KSheeds1/Gym-Rat-Dictionaries/TESTING.md

  * If the session user is an admin (they will have access to the delete function on all user added definitions.)

 The refactoring of the conditional formatting resolved the bug.

+## **Loss of functionality to add and edit form's category select input:**

+Following the implementation of the @app.context_processor and the category_pg function there was a loss of functionality for both category select inputs on the add and edit forms.
+The categories to choose from in the add definition form were no longer available and the pre-existing category in the edit from was also gone.

+INSERT IMG OF THE TWO SELECTS

+Initially it was believed that the issue was due to the fact that the select inputs were actually `<ul><li>` structures and shared the same 'dropdown-content' class as the navbar and sidenav dropdown menus.
+INSERT IMG OF DEV TOOLS PIC WITH CSS

+ However, after reviewing both functions in app.py, it became clear that the bug arose from attempting to reuse lists in Jinja, the for-loop of 'categories' was now listed three times.
+To rectify the bug, the .find() functions in both add_definition and edit_definition were wrapped inside a python list to convert the Mongo cursor objects 'categories' into proper lists.
+Following this, functionality returned to both forms.
+The pre-existing category selection for edit was readily available, as were the category selection options in the add definition form.
+ IMG OF REFACTORED CODE FOR BOTH ADD EDIT FUNCTIONS.

 # Manual functionality testing: